keelancook/md/StackEdit/United We Stand.md.md

 Let's recap:

-Because God loves all nations, Jesus empowers and sends is church on a global mission to proclaim his glory to those who are different than us.
+Because God loves all nations, Jesus empowers and sends his church on a global mission to proclaim his glory to those who are different than us.

 But what does that look like practically for you?
 I want to leave you today with three specific challenges.